(R)-MDMA: Society and culture

+Legal status

+Canada

+As an enantiomer of MDMA, (R)-MDMA is a Schedule I controlled substance in Canada.

+United States

+As an enantiomer of MDMA, (R)-MDMA is a Schedule I controlled substance in the United States.

 Research

-(R)-MDMA is under development separately by Empath Biosciences (EmpathBio) and MindMed.
-It is being developed by Empath Biosciences for the treatment of PTSD and social phobia and it is being developed by MindMed for the treatment of PDDs or autism.
-As of 2024, the drug is in phase 1 clinical trials for both PTSD, social phobia, and PDDs/autism.
+(R)-MDMA is under development separately by AtaiBeckley, Empath Biosciences (EmpathBio) and Definium Therapeutics (formerly MindMed).
+It is being developed by AtaiBeckley for social anxiety disorder, by Empath Biosciences for the treatment of PTSD and social phobia and it is being developed by Definium Therapeutics for the treatment of PDDs or autism.
+As of February 2026, the drug is in phase 2 clinical trials for social phobia and autistic spectrum disorders, whereas no recent development has been reported for PTSD.
+The results of AtaiBeckley's phase 2a trial for treatment of social phobia have been released, with the drug showing moderate effectiveness and a generally favorable safety profile for this indication.